CTEC3905-2022/lab-materials/lab-05.md

 Easy!
 Just add a `max` attribute.
 Set the `max` attribute to "150".
-Notice that is doesn't prevent you from entering a larger number directly, but it does prevent using the arrow keys or mouse controls to increase the value beyond the provided maximum.
+Notice that it doesn't prevent you from entering a larger number directly, but it does prevent using the arrow keys or mouse controls to increase the value beyond the provided maximum.

 A value greater than 150 also sets the pseudo-class `:invalid` which we can target with a css ruleset.
-Add the following t your CSS:
+Add the following to your CSS:

 ```css
 input:invalid {